Find all the places you cannot miss on your French Basque Country itinerary.

 Saint Jean de Luz

-Next stop in the weekend is Saint Jean de Luz.
+Next stop on the weekend is Saint Jean de Luz.
 This village of approx. 13.000 population and 12 km away from Hendaye, it is the most popular one in the Basque Country region.
-Its typical buildings will quickly remind you to the Basque mansions of pictures and films.
+Its typical buildings will quickly remind you of the Basque mansions of pictures and films.

 If you are not plenty enough, the bunch of places where you will be able to taste the local specialties is incredible.
 It is important to always remember that in Saint Jean de Luz there is a Michelin-starred restaurant L’Océan, in the Grand Hotel, with Christophe Grosjean as the main chef.

 There are two doors to enter the church, but one of them is bricked off, the one used for the royal wedding ceremony.
 That’s because the church was not complete at that time, but years after the wedding the main door was finished and this second one got closed.
 There are also three wooden galleries for men inside the church, like the church in Sare.

 Crossing the river La Nivelle, you will enter in Ciboure, Ziburu in Basque, meaning the end of the bridge.
 Ciboure is considered a place for artists for many years now, with the typical houses and with a special tower in its church, an octagonal one made in the XVI century.

 From Ciboure, it is easy to access the Socoa port.
 Here there is an uncommon business to visit, Egiategia, an innovative winemaking atelier founded by Emmanuel Poirmeur.
 He developed a new way of subsea wine vinification and aging, using the darkness, constant temperature, pressure, and the motion generated by tides for aging their wines.